H7O/Com.H.Threading.Scheduler/README.md

 Aside from maintaining persistency during restarts, the engine also detects changes made to the config file during both runtime and even between restarts prompting it to re-evaluate the modified tasks `<sys>` tag run conditions.

-The engine achieves this through generating and keeping both in memory and in the persistant log file a sha256 sum of each task defined in the config file so that any modification made to the config file can be followed by a sha256 integrity check to all tasks to determine which were the ones modified.
+The engine achieves this through generating and keeping both in memory and in the persistant log file a sha256 sum of each task defined in the config file so that any modification made to the config file can be followed by a sha256 integrity check on all tasks to determine which were the ones modified.

 The modified tasks then gets treated as entirely new tasks having a clean run status history making them eligible for running in accordance with their `<sys>` tag run conditions.